 Parties involved in custody and visitation matters where there are no allegations of physical or sexual abuse of a party or child will be ordered to attend mediation.
 The Court may vacate the Order for custody and visitation mediation if a fully executed comprehensive agreement or consent Order is filed by the parties or counsel and approved by the Court within 15 days after the date of the scheduling conference.

 Every family law case will be screened for allegations of physical or sexual abuse of a party or child along with other domestic violence issues.
-If a file review suggests that there is a history of allegations of physical or sexual abuse of a party or child or other domestic violence issues which might preclude the parties from participating in mediation, the parties will meet with a the Master at their scheduling conference to determine the appropriateness of a referral to mediation.
-Upon the request of either party or counsel, or based solely upon a recommendation by the Master, the Court will provide the parties with immediate access to a private domestic violence screening conducted by the Court=s domestic violence assessor.
-In the event that the parties request that they be permitted to participate in custody/visitation mediation or consent to participate despite a history of allegations of physical or sexual abuse of a party or child, the Master will indicate on the Order for custody and visitation mediation that allegations of abuse exist and that despite the allegations, the parties have nevertheless agreed to participate in mediation.
+If a file review suggests that there is a history of allegations of physical or sexual abuse of a party or child or other domestic violence issues which might preclude the parties from participating in mediation, the parties will meet with a the Magistrate at their scheduling conference to determine the appropriateness of a referral to mediation.
+Upon the request of either party or counsel, or based solely upon a recommendation by the Magistrate, the Court will provide the parties with immediate access to a private domestic violence screening conducted by the Court's domestic violence assessor.
+In the event that the parties request that they be permitted to participate in custody/visitation mediation or consent to participate despite a history of allegations of physical or sexual abuse of a party or child, the Magistrate will indicate on the Order for custody and visitation mediation that allegations of abuse exist and that despite the allegations, the parties have nevertheless agreed to participate in mediation.

 Parties will set up their own appointments with the custody/visitation mediator, and will be ordered to complete the mediation by a date prior to their pre-trial settlement conference.

 In the event that the Magistrate does not require the parties to participate in custody/visitation mediation, the Magistrate will indicate on the scheduling Order the reason(s).